Skew characteristic polynomial of graphs and embedded graphs: Skew characteristic polynomial for graphs

 The sequence of polynomials $Q_{K_n}$, for $n=0,1,2,\dots$ starts with

-Note that a complete graph~$K_n$ is the intersection graph of a unique chord diagram, the one with~$n$ diameters, and any choice of the cut point leads to the same, up to isomorphism, orientation: for an arbitrary numbering of the vertices each edge is oriented from a vertex with a smaller number to that with the greater one.
+Note that a~complete graph~$K_n$ is the intersection graph of a~unique chord diagram, the one with~$n$ chords, and any choice of the cut point leads to the same orientation, up to isomorphism: for an arbitrary numbering of the vertices each edge is oriented from a~vertex with a smaller number to that with the greater one.

 \begin{proposition} For complete bipartite graphs~$K_{m,n}$, we have

 \end{proposition}